-- Have a physical address in the State of Florida
+- Have an address in the State of Florida

 - Submit to Valencia's Admissions Office an official transcript that indicates that you have earned an Associate degree, or higher, in Cardiovascular Technology, Diagnostic Medical Sonography, Nursing, Radiography, or Respiratory Care from a regionally accredited institution.
-An applicant who holds an eligible professional credential and an Associate in Science degree, Associate in Applied Science degree or higher from a regionally accredited institution may petition the Dean of Allied Health to substitute a minimum of two years of clinical experience in the field of their professional credential in lieu of having the degree in an eligible field.
-Documentation of clinical experience will be required.
+Students who hold the appropriate professional certification and any Associate in Science degree, Associate in Applied Science degree, or higher from a regionally accredited institution in any other field may also be considered for admission.

 - Following your admission to Valencia as a candidate for the Echocardiography Program, submit the Health Sciences Program Application for the Echocardiography Program with a copy of your current professional credential for Cardiovascular Technology (CCI – RCIS or RCES) or Sonography (ARDMS – RDMS, RVT, RMSKS, RPVI or RMSK)) or Nursing (State Board of Nursing – RN) or Radiography (ARRT – R or S ) or Respiratory Care (NBRC-RRT) and the application fee

 For additional information, visit our website at: https://net1.valenciacollege.edu/future-students/degree-options/advanced-technical-certificates/